carrieroroberto/wol_esp32_telegram/README.md

 - 📊 **Status**: View bot status, WiFi info, and uptime
 - 👋 **Start & Help commands**: Get a warm welcome and list of available commands
 - 🔒 Secure connection using TLS certificates
-- Easy to customize for your own WiFi, PC, and Telegram bot settings

 ---